 Dr. Carl "Cheesie" Nelson

-A larger Northeast Texas Consortium of College and University Presidents formed in 1995 with fifteen individual college presidents serving on an Administrative Board.
+A larger Northeast Texas Consortium of College and University Presidents formed in 1995 with the individual college presidents of the region serving on an Administrative Board.
 With legislative funding appropriated on behalf of the colleges as the Northeast Texas Initiative and placed under the fiscal management of The University of Texas Health Science Center at Tyler, the organization took shape and gained continuing funding.
 The funding structure was altered in 2017 when the Texas Legislature moved the Initiative out of a special item category to be a regularly funded item under the auspices of the Texas Higher Education Coordinating Board.
 The Coordinating Board, in turn, contracted the management of the Consortium with The University of Texas Health Science Center at Tyler.

 The NETnet mission also grew during this period to address the needs of its two largest student populations - public school and healthcare facilities.
 Two regional collaboratives were launched under the management of NETnet - a public school SUPERNet Consortium and a medical East Texas Interactive Healthcare Network (ETIHN).